We attempted to make the LibreOffice suite look like Microsoft Office. Is it possible? Let’s find out.

 Tabbedfrom the UI Section.

 - Now you should have the Microsoft Office-style Ribbon.
-Although they are not exactly the same, you get the feel of it.
+Although they are not precisely the same, you get the feel of it.

 2. Microsoft Office Icons for LibreOffice